jreisinger/checkip/README.md

 true	virustotal.com
 ```

-NOTE: Active checks (`-a`) interact with the IP address.
+NOTE: active checks (`-a`) interact with the IP address.
 You should only run them against your hosts or hosts you have permission to scan.

 ```
 $ checkip -a 45.33.32.156 # scanme.nmap.org